Background

-Discover the poignant Monument à Jan Palach in Vevey, a symbol of courage and resistance on the shores of Lake Geneva.
+Discover the Monument à Jan Palach in Vevey, Switzerland—a powerful tribute to courage and freedom set against the breathtaking backdrop of Lake Geneva and the Alps.

 4.8